Caldass/europe_players_data/README.md

 *	assists

 ## Data Cleaning
-After scraping the data, I needed to clean it so that we could make an useful EDA and a prediction model.
+After scraping the data, I needed to clean it so that it was possible to make an useful EDA and a prediction model.
 Here's some of the changes applied to the data:

 * Renamed all columns so that they would have lower case letters and wouldn't have spaces between words.
 * Simplified our data selecting only columns that I thought may be useful to our project.